-Students who are administratively withdrawn (AW) or voluntarily drop all of their classes in a particular term will be considered in a nonattendance status and will be withdrawn from the University.
+Students who are administratively withdrawn (AW) or voluntarily drop all of their classes in a particular session will be considered in a nonattendance status and will be withdrawn from the University.
 Appropriate grades of AW or W will be entered for all uncompleted courses that the student is registered in for the semester.
 Students will be required to complete the withdrawal process.
-A Personal Information Update form is required prior to their next registration.
+A Personal Information Update for Returning Students form is required prior to their next registration.
 This form is located on myUIU.
-(May Term is exempt; however, students not enrolled in May Term may not be allowed to live in the residence hall during May Term.)
+(May Session is exempt; however, students not enrolled in May Session may not be allowed to live in the residence hall during May Session.)